-- Follow the appropriate course of study based on the field the student is interested in teaching.
+- 1. Follow the appropriate course of study based on the field the student is interested in teaching.
 This includes majoring in an acceptable major for that licensure area and taking the required teacher preparation courses.
 This enables the student to fulfill the prerequisites needed to gain admission to a teacher preparation program.
 Examples of acceptable majors and licensure areas are psychology for early childhood; American studies, English, or mathematics and computer technology for elementary; biology, English, history or mathematics for secondary; movement and sports studies for physical education; art/studio art concentration or art therapy for art; and health studies. - 2.
-Complete all prerequisites identified for the specific program. - Earn a minimum 2.750 cumulative grade point average for all designated licensure courses.
+Complete all prerequisites identified for the specific program. - 3.
+Earn a minimum 2.750 cumulative grade point average for all designated licensure courses.
 See teacher preparation handbook for a list of these courses for each licensure program. - 4.
-Earn a minimum 2.500 cumulative grade point average. - Receive a score of 70 or higher on the Communication and Literacy Skills Tests (reading and writing) of the Massachusetts Tests for Educator Licensure (MTEL).
+Earn a minimum 2.500 cumulative grade point average.